Town Out of Time

 - The 1951 novel City at World's End by Edmond Hamilton: The town of Middletown (yes, that's what he called it!) is somehow flung to the far future, where the sun has expanded to a red giant and Earth is only barely inhabitable.
 The Middletowners find themselves at the mercy of their super-advanced descendants, who treat them with contempt.
 They're still Plucky Americans, though, whatever colour the sun is.

-- Island in the Sea of Time and sequels by SM Stirling.
+- In Island in the Sea of Time and sequels by S.M.
+Stirling the island of Nantucket is sent back in time to the late Bronze Age.

 - Similar to, but not exactly the same as, more prosaic small-American-town-on-its-own tales like the TV series Jericho.

 - Subverted in the Star Trek: The Original Series episode "Spectre of the Gun".
 While on the planet of the Melkots, Captain Kirk and his party find themselves in the town of Tombstone, Arizona in 1881.
 Kirk had to roleplay the shootout at the OK Corral.
-During the episode they learn that the entire town and its inhabitants were just an illusion.
+During the episode they learn that the entire town and its inhabitants are just a telepathic illusion.

 - In GURPS Fantasy, humans came to the world of Yrth when a elven spell went wrong and teleported numerous small villages from medieval Europe, the Middle East and Japan to Yrth.